sunappushotto/docs/archived/create-a-space-github.md

 ### **7: Make a pull request**

 * Please name your PR title on the model `Add SYMBOL space`
-* It may take 1 or 2 days to get your PR reviewed, merged and appear on Snapshot.
+* It may take 1 or 2 days to get your PR reviewed, merged and appear on Sunappushotto.